tarwn/lessthandot-hugo/blogs/content/posts/2010-08-03-silverlight-ria-datagrids-and-joins.md

 ## Watch and Learn

 If you are unfamiliar with RIA in Silverlight, I would recommend this video: <http://www.silverlight.net/learn/videos/all/net-ria-services-intro/>.
-It is a complete walk through of creating a demo from the &#8216;Business Application' template in Visual Studio for SL 3.
+It is a complete walk through of creating a demo from the 'Business Application' template in Visual Studio for SL 3.
 If you are working in SL4, be sure to check the comments in the video for the breaking changes.

 ## What's the Skinny?